 The way in which we assimilate images is far more interesting and outstanding than how we digest text.
 Wouldn’t you agree?
 We can actually see this in how popular the use of infographics has become.
 That design tool allows anyone, including you, to create amazing visual tools by using less text, but coupled with images.

 Infographics are designed for various reasons.
 You might use it to present data collected from a survey, make comparisons, or even explain how something works.

 There are so many ways to use an infographic, but what about you?
 What do you use it for?
 Are you perhaps considering your first infographic, maybe the tools you should use, and how to go about creating it?
 With the right guidance, creating your first infographic should be seamless.
 Here’s how you can start.

 Really, there are two ways to get started with an infographic.
 You can use the simple or complex way.
 What’s your choice?
 Here’s a tip: run with the simple way; you’ll thank me later.
 To use the simple method when creating your infographic, use visualization or presentation tools.

 Visualization tools are mere ‘drag and drop’ tools that allow you to be flexible and interactive with the design.
-These ‘drag and drop’ tools include Piktochart, Canva, Infogram, Visually etc. Presentation tools include the famous PowerPoint and Google Slides.
+These ‘drag and drop’ tools include Piktochart, Canva, Infogram, Visually etc. You can also create stunning visualizations in the form of maps.
+Presentation tools include the famous PowerPoint and Google Slides.